CityOfDetroit/crime-viewer/README.md

 ## Development

-We're building this with Mapbox GL, Slideout.js, jQuery, and Lodash.
+We're mostly building this with Mapbox GL, Slideout.js, jQuery, and Lodash.
 Behind the scenes, we use Babel to compile, Browserify and Watchify to bundle, and Uglify to minify our code.
-Unit testing is handled with Mocha.js.
+Unit testing is handled with Mocha.js, Should.js and Node's assert.

 ### Prereqs

-You should be running Node and NPM.
+You should have [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed.

-This project assumes you have three global dependencies: Browserify, Watchify and Uglify
+This project assumes three global dependencies: Browserify, Watchify and Uglify

-If you don't, install them:
+If you don't have them, install them:
 ```
 npm install -g browserify watchify uglify-js
 ```